skywalker023/fantom/README.md

 | GPT-3.5-turbo-1106 |  0.2 |  0.2 |        9.6       |       15.7      |       41.7       |         3.4        |          44.6         |         62.4         |        0.3       |         26.2        |        59.8        |      54.3      |
 | Zephyr 7B beta     |  0.2 |  0.5 |       58.3       |       26.5      |       44.0       |         1.7        |          24.6         |         34.0         |        7.6       |         25.4        |        54.1        |      41.6      |

+## ⚠️ Intended Use of Data
+The samples in FANToM should only be used for evaluation purposes.

 ## 💡 Disclaimer

 1. We are not claiming that machines have minds.
 They do not have minds, emotions, or intentions.
 However, they do need social reasoning capabilities to better understand information.